Inzhenerka/docs.getdbt.tech/website/docs/docs/configure-dbt-extension.md

 | [**Terminal session**](#configure-in-the-terminal-session)  | Current terminal only | ❌ Temporary | One off testing. |

 :::tip
-If you want to use both the VS Code extension menus and terminal to run dbt commands, define your variables in both the `shell` profile so they remain active globally and in VS Code/Cursor settings if you use extension menu actions.
+If you want to use both the VS Code extension menus and terminal to run dbt commands, define your variables in the `shell` profile and VS Code/Cursor settings so they remain active in the terminal globally and in VS Code/Cursor.
 :::

 #### Configure at the OS or shell level